iframe-resizer/docs/src/content/docs/getting_started.md

 ### Usage

 This package just needs to be included on every page that you load into the iframe.
 It will queitly listern for a message from the parent page.
-When this is received it will automatically initialise itself.
+When this is received it will then automatically initialise itself.

 ```html
 <script src="node_modules/@iframe-resizer/child/index.umd.js"></script>